 Therapeutic Yoga or Yoga Therapy?

-As a C-IAYT Yoga Therapist practicing in Bloomington Indiana, we respect and uphold the traditions of yoga as Yoga Cikitsa, the therapeutic practice of yoga.
+As a C-IAYT yoga therapist practicing in Bloomington Indiana, Indianapolis and Columbus Indiana, we respect and uphold the traditions of yoga as Yoga Cikitsa, the therapeutic and individualized practice of yoga.
 One can say that yoga—if well taught and practiced mindfully—is therapeutic in that it strives to create balance; however, not all yoga is Yoga Therapy, nor is all yoga therapeutic.
 By definition, yoga therapy is a lifestyle therapy: We gratefully and wholeheartedly use our studies as a yoga therapist to help others safely, knowledgeably, and with an understanding of practitioner and client boundaries.
 We encourage you to ask about experience, training and background when seeking yoga therapy.

 Bridging Yoga & Healthcare: